Content protected from screenshots

 Related Questions

-What is the main function of redox reactions in batteries?
+What is the role of OH^– in redox reactions occurring in basic medium?

 (Current Affairs)